bryan0545/3_IN_LINE_GAME/README.md

 # 3_IN_LINE_GAME

-This is a Web App where the user can create, read, update and delete contacts; Also the user can apply some filters to the contacts.
+This is a Web App of a game know as 3 in line.

 ## Overview
 This is a repo of Web App created using React, Styled Components, Node.js, Express and Mongoose.